The Program

 Our Namesake

 In 2021, we renamed this life-changing experience for Charmaine McKissick-Melton Ph.D., who was an award-winning professor at North Carolina Central University for 15 years before retiring in 2022.
-In addition to founding this internship partnership with Duke, Dr. Mac helped lead the creation of the NCCU Mass Communications Department from what had been part of the English Department.
-She also spearheaded creation of NCCU’s first digital media lab in the NCCU Farrison-Newton Communications Building.
+She founded this internship partnership with Duke, led the creation of the NCCU Mass Communications Department, and spearheaded the creation of NCCU’s first digital media lab.

 Charmaine McKissick-Melton received her B.A. in radio, television, and film from the University of North Carolina–Chapel Hill and a master’s in speech communication with a specialization in radio, television, and film from Northern Illinois University.
 She worked in the communications industry for ten years, in radio and television sales and management.
 From 1993 to 1996 she was a Lyman T. Johnson Research Teaching Fellow at the University of Kentucky, where she received her Ph.D. in communications with a focus on race relations.
 She previously taught at the University of Notre Dame and Bennett College in Greensboro, NC.